celery/celery/docs/getting-started/first-steps-with-celery.rst

     4

-In case the task raised an exception, :meth:`~@AsyncResult.get` will re-raise the exception, but you can override this by specyfing the ``propagate`` argument::
+In case the task raised an exception, :meth:`~@AsyncResult.get` will re-raise the exception, but you can override this by specifying the ``propagate`` argument::

     >>> result.get(propagate=True)